Who Is This Credit Card Best For?

 Anniversary points limit you to low-tier properties

-- Low spending requirement for welcome bonus: When you open an account, you’ll earn 60,000 bonus points after you spend just $1,000 in the first 90 days, and another 30,000 for spending $2,000 in the first six months.
-To get either bonus, you just need to spend $334 for the first three or six months of account opening.
+- Low spending requirement for welcome bonus: When you open an account, you’ll earn 45,000 bonus points, enough for up to 6 free nights at participating properties after spending $1,000 on purchases in the first 90 days.
+Free nights can require up to 30,000 points per bedroom at participating properties and are subject to availability.
+Resort fees may apply and cannot be paid with points.
+To get this bonus, you just need to spend $334 for the first three or six months of account opening.

 - Annual points bonus worth one night’s stay: You’ll get 7,500 bonus points when you renew your account, which is enough for one rewards night at certain Wyndham properties.